 Day 45: Introduce Giving (No Ask!)

 This is the moment to introduce philanthropy, framed not as a solicitation but as an opportunity to pay forward the care they received.
-A short, powerful story showing how a gift like theirs made a difference for someone in a similar situation does more work here than any ask ever could.
+A short, powerful story shows that giving is a natural next step.

 Now it’s time to send a clear, donor-centered invitation to give.
 The tone should feel like a natural next step for someone who already knows and values your foundation.
 Keep the message warm and mission-driven.
 Show them exactly what their gift will do and give them a clear call to action.